 Blood carries oxygen to the brain.
-When the blood flow to an area of the brain is restricted or stopped, the brain does not receive enough oxygen.
-Oxygen deprivation injures brain cells in that area, and they die as a result.
+When there is a restriction or stoppage to the blood flow to an area of the brain, the brain cannot receive enough oxygen.
+As a result, oxygen deprivation injures brain cells in that area, and they die.

 A collection of cell bodies called the basal ganglia lies deep in the center of the brain.
 The basal ganglia serve as the message center for a range of bodily functions.

-This type of stroke occurs when blood leaks from a burst, torn, or unstable blood vessel into the tissue in the brain.
-The buildup of blood can create swelling, pressure, and, ultimately, brain damage.
+A hemorrhagic stroke occurs when blood leaks from a burst, torn, or unstable blood vessel into the brain tissue.
+The buildup of blood can create swelling and pressure, which can lead to brain damage.

-Many basal ganglia strokes are hemorrhagic strokes, which often result from uncontrolled high blood pressure.
+Many basal ganglia strokes are hemorrhagic strokes that result from high blood pressure.

 Transient ischemic attack (TIA)